farzana-mohsin/blissful-trails-client/README.md

   - The register and login have multiple credentials which are shown by toasts.
   - User can also login via their Google or Github accounts.

+- The website logo is created through Canva.
 - The navbar is responsive and will show the buttons for private routes if a user is logged in

   - A hover dropdown is used under My Profile which navigates to the Dashboard.